Darrelle Revis

-Darrelle Shavar Revis (born July 14, 1985) is an American former football cornerback who played in National Football League (NFL) for 11 seasons.
-A member of the New York Jets for most his career, he is considered one of the greatest cornerbacks of all time.
+Darrelle Shavar Revis (born July 14, 1985) is an American former professional football cornerback who played in the National Football League (NFL) for 11 seasons.
+A member of the New York Jets for most of his career, Revis is considered one of the greatest cornerbacks of all time.
 Due to his prowess and ability to shut down the best receiver of opposing teams, his spot on the field was nicknamed "Revis Island".

-Revis played college football at the University of Pittsburgh and was selected in the first round in the 2007 NFL Draft by the Jets, where he spent eight non-consecutive seasons.
+Revis played college football for the Pittsburgh Panthers and was selected in the first round in the 2007 NFL draft by the Jets, where he spent eight non-consecutive seasons.
 He also played one season each for the Tampa Bay Buccaneers, New England Patriots, and Kansas City Chiefs.
-During his career, he was named to seven Pro Bowls and four-time first-team All-Pros and won Super Bowl XLIX with the Patriots.
+During his career, he was named to seven Pro Bowls and four-time first-team All-Pros, and won Super Bowl XLIX with the Patriots.
 He was inducted to the Pro Football Hall of Fame in 2023.

-High school career
+Early life

 Revis attended Aliquippa High School in Aliquippa, Pennsylvania.
 His high school accolades included Pittsburgh Tribune-Review 2003 Player of the Year, Pittsburgh Post-Gazette 2003 WPIAL Class AA Player of the Year, and 2003 Pittsburgh Post-Gazette “Fabulous 22”.

 In the Pennsylvania Interscholastic Athletic Association Class AA State Championship football game, he led Aliquippa to a come-from-behind 32–27 win over Northern Lehigh by scoring five touchdowns, including three rushing touchdowns, a punt return, and the return of a blocked Northern Lehigh field goal attempt.
 He also completed a 39-yard pass, had a reception, and an interception in the game.

 In his junior and senior years of high school, Revis led Aliquippa to Western Pennsylvania Interscholastic Athletic League (WPIAL) basketball championships, leading the team in scoring both years, culminating with a 25.2 PPG average his senior season.
 He also had the most interceptions out of any cornerback in high school.
 In track & field, Revis ran on the Quips' WPIAL Class AA champion 4 × 100 metres relay team that placed third at the state championships.